lpancho/DueUtil/README.md

 ##### Run DueUtil!

-DueUtil can be ran with: `python3 run.py`
+DueUtil can be ran with: `python3 run.py` **NOTE: Add first the bot into the server before running**

 ### Can't run the bot?!
 I expect it will be fiddly to get this bot running, but please don't ask me to set it up for you I'm not going to help.